cs50spring2021/nuggets-nunchuck-buccaneer/IMPLEMENTATION.md

             * return the array
     * return the tokens array
 handleMessage:
-    * call numWords() to count the number of words in the message
+    * call numWords() to count the number of words in the message // now I think I see why you need this
-    * call tokenizeMessage to break apart the message into its individual parts, store the returned array in tokens
+    * call tokenizeMessage to break apart the message into its individual parts, store the returned array in tokens // likely overkill!
     * if the 0th index of the array is the word "PLAY"
         * call joinUser()
         * return false